 C) Fake Yawn

 If you’re looking for simple exercises to reduce jowls and turkey neck, this one is for you.
 Just open your mouth as wide as you can as if you’re yawning.
 Then, slowly and gradually close it in a span of 20 or so seconds.
 Just before it closes shut, do two more sets.
-This is also an exercise to reduce face wrinkles.
+This is also an exercise to reduce facial wrinkles.

 D) Jawline Slap